top of page

 Utilize the trend of short-form content

-What does this mean for brands wanting to expand in the Philippines?
-This means these brands need to ride with the waves and create marketing content on TikTok and/or Instagram.
-May it be humorous, entertaining, or informative content, brands need to look into short-length videos if they want to reach the Gen Zs and millennials.
+What does this mean for brands looking to expand in the Philippines?
+It means they need to keep up with the trends and create marketing content on TikTok and Instagram.
+Whether it's humorous, informative, or entertaining, brands need to focus on short-length videos to reach Gen Zs and millennials.

 5. Comment “Mine”